Brikmo/brikmo-landing-page/src/pages/support/test-page.md

   * Clean and disinfect commonly touched surfaces at the beginning and end of each shift, particularly if the vehicle is also used by other drivers, following the directions on the cleaning product’s label.
 Clean surfaces that are visibly dirty with detergent or soap and water prior to disinfection.
 Frequently touched surfaces include the steering wheel, gearshift, signaling levers, door handles, and seatbelt buckles.
   * Wipe down items such as pens and electronic signature pads/mobile devices if shared with a delivery recipient after each use.
   * Appropriate disinfectants to use for hard non-porous surfaces include:
-  * * EPA’s Registered Antimicrobial Products for Use Against Novel Coronavirus SARS-CoV-2external icon
+  * * EPA’s Registered Antimicrobial Products for Use Against Novel Coronavirus SARS-CoV-2
     * Diluted household bleach solutions prepared according to the manufacturer’s label for disinfection, if appropriate for the surface
     * Alcohol solutions with at least 70% alcohol